Azure/aad-pod-identity/docs/readmes/README.managed-mode.md

 In this mode, there is only the NMI component deployed in the cluster.
 The identity assignment needs to be manually performed.

 Deploy `aad-pod-identity` components to an RBAC-enabled cluster in managed mode:

+- This installs NMI in managed mode in the kube-system namespace

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/Azure/aad-pod-identity/master/deploy/infra/managed-mode-deployment.yaml